tnipen/tnipen.github.io/_posts/2020-06-15-titanlib-gridpp.markdown

 {% endhighlight %}

-`variance_ratios` is a vector, one value for each observation, which means different observations can be assigned different variance ratios if there is reason to believe that the observations have different error statistics.
+`variance_ratios` is a vector, one value for each observation, which means different observations can be assigned different variance ratios if there is reason to believe that observations have different error statistics.

 ### Specifying the structure function